qq831799/developer-zone/docs/Implement Features/Alerts.md

 ![alert-card](../_img/alert-card.svg)

 At this time, the Alert is not yet set up.
-The Portal sends the following `v2/notifyPluginAlarmUpate` to the plugin for the initialization.
+The Portal sends the following `v2/notifyPluginAlarmUpate` to the plugin for resting alert configuration.

+**Going to deprecated format**
 ```json
 {
     "jsonrpc": "2.0",